nklant/EsriDemographicsData/README.md

 - **ConnectionStrings**: Database connection strings.
 - **Endpoint**: Configuration for the external API endpoint.
 - **CacheSettings**: Settings for the distributed cache (TTL, cacheKey).

-## Design-Time DbContext Creation

-The `DesignTimeDbContextFactory` class is used to provide the `DbContext` with the required configuration at design time.
-This is necessary for Entity Framework Core tools, such as migrations.